 North Vancouver also hosts an exceptional night market.
-It’s 100% different from the Richmond Night Market, but equally as impressive in its own way.
+It’s very different from the Richmond Night Market, but equally as impressive in its own way.

-Whereas the Richmond market is amazing for all its Asian tastes, smells, sounds and products, the North Shore event has a beer garden, great live bands, views of Vancouver and Burrard Inlet, farmers’ market-style vendors and dozens of food trucks selling every kind of food imaginable.
+Whereas the Richmond market is amazing for all its Asian tastes, smells, sounds and products, the North Shore event has a beer garden, great live bands and views of Vancouver and Burrard Inlet.
+It also features farmers’ market-style vendors and dozens of food trucks selling every kind of food imaginable.

 North Vancouver’s Shipyards Night Market takes place at Shipbuilders’ Square near Lonsdale Quay, just a short walk from the North Shore’s SeaBus terminal.
 It’s usually open on Friday evenings from May until September between 5 and 10 pm.
-In 2020, however, it is closed for the year because of COVID-19.
+In 2020, however, it never happened because of COVID-19.
 2021 details are to be determined.

 Other Lower Mainland Markets

 In addition to night markets, Vancouver and the surrounding region is also famous for its farmers markets.
-For a list of Lower Mainland farmers markets in alphabetical order, see Metro Vancouver’s Farmers Markets, or, for lists of farmers markets on specific days of the week, check out the following:
+For a list of Lower Mainland farmers markets in alphabetical order, see Metro Vancouver’s Farmers Markets.
+For lists of farmers markets on specific days of the week, check out the following:

 - Wednesday Farmers Markets: Main Street, Surrey and Whistler.

 - Thursday Farmers Markets: New Westminster, Granville Island and Downtown.

 - Saturday Farmers Markets: Abbotsford, Burnaby, Fort Langley, Haney, Squamish, Trout Lake and the West End.

 - Sunday Farmers Markets: Ambleside, Coquitlam, Kitsilano, Mt.
 Pleasant, Steveston Village, White Rock and Whistler.